-On Wednesdays we dive into the 1,200+ sermons we have of Pastor John’s at desiringGod.org, and pull out some choice clips from some old messages.
-The following clip is taken from John Piper’s sermon, “Battling the Unbelief of Lust,” which he preached 25 years ago on 1 Thessalonians 4:1–8.
+On Wednesdays, we dive into the 1,200-plus sermons we have of Pastor John’s at desiringGod.org, and pull out some choice clips from some old messages.
+The following clip is taken from John Piper’s sermon “Battling the Unbelief of Lust,” which he preached 25 years ago on 1 Thessalonians 4:1–8.
 In the sermon he explains why sexual sin is an act of unbelief.
 Here’s what he said.

-Let’s go to verse five and I will try to demonstrate for you why I think this text teaches that the root cause of lust is unbelief.
-Verse five says: Take a wife or control your body, not in the passion of lust like the heathen or the Gentiles who do not know God.
-Now do you see what that implies about the root of lust?
+Let’s go to verse 5, and I will try to demonstrate for you why I think this text teaches that the root cause of lust is unbelief.
+Verse 5 says, “[Take a wife, or control your body,] not in the passion of lust like the Gentiles who do not know God.”
+Now, do you see what that implies about the root of lust?
 Not knowing God is the root cause of lust.
 Not knowing God is the root cause of lust.

 So that is not the kind of knowledge that is being spoken of here.
 You can pack your head with theological knowledge and go straight to hell.
 I used to go to professional theological meetings.
-I remember one in Saint Louis — and Saint Louis has some pretty gross and grizzly sexual streets in it—and what these men who teach theology in the universities around this country did...
-There is no connection between mere head knowledge and the power of godliness.
-Mere head knowledge.
+I remember one in Saint Louis — and Saint Louis has some pretty gross and grisly sexual streets in it.
+What these men who teach theology in the universities around this country did!
+There is no connection between mere head knowledge — mere head knowledge — and the power of godliness.

 Knowledge That Liberates